NiveditaSN/Cleaningdata/README.md

 5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+Results:-

+Creates the output file tidydata.txt in the working folder.